After creating my own TEDEd project with my students, I thought that this might be a lesson worth sharing!

 For this project, students have the autonomy to choose a lesson that they find meaningful and valuable to share with the world.
 Lessons can range from science experiments, to challenging questions, to personal experiences.
 The only thing that matters is that the lessons must be important to the students.

-If you've watched enough TEDTalks, or TEDEd videos, you probably know that most of the presentations are about the presenter's experience.
+If you've seen enough TED Talks, or TEDEd videos, you probably know that most of the presentations are about the presenter's experience.
 The presenter usually has some experience or idea that is worth spreading, or has created something that is worth sharing.
 Therefore, I chose to create an example TEDEd Project for my students about a personal lesson that I thought was worth sharing.

 I used PowToon to create this animation, but there are lots of different technology tools that can be used to create animations for this TEDEd Project.
 Some of these tools include: